 Instructions

-- In a medium saucepan, stir together blueberries, sugar, lemon zest, lemon juice, and salt over medium heat.
+- In a medium saucepan, stir together 4 cups blueberries, 1 1/2 cups sugar, lemon zest, lemon juice, and pinch of salt over medium heat.
 Stirring frequently, bring to a boil.

 - Reduce heat to medium.
 Simmer, stirring occasionally while gently crushing some of the blueberries, 7 to 10 minutes, or until slightly thickened and a digital thermometer reads 220°F.